 Always wanted to discover the rich history of Utrecht on the basis of rough historical data?
 In that case, the optional Living pasts course might interest you.
-You can register on 19-08-2019 and 20-08-2019, during the late-registration period.
+Registration is open now!

 You combine historical, architectural and social data to design an augmented reality (AR) application.
 You will learn to work together across disciplinary boundaries, take your own learning process into your own hands and experimentally assess the added value of new media and ICT.
 For more information and registration, see the Course Planner.
 If you have any questions, feel free to send an email to firstname.lastname@example.org.